Admate8/Personal_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a curious individual, particularly interested in various Machine Learning techniques and their implementations.
+I am looking forward to applying mathematical theoretical results in practice and learning to communicate my findings efficiently with people who may not have technical knowledge.
+A Data Science role requires many skills I strive to master, and therefore, this is the career I am courageously pursuing.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Staying motivated and open-minded, I constantly seek opportunities for further personal development.
+I believe that positive change originates in the firm and well-rounded character, and by improving yourself as a human being, you impact the broader community, which as a result, leads to meaningful experiences.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.